Stanton homers twice, powering Yankees past Indians 5-3

-CLEVELAND (AP) — Giancarlo Stanton busted out of his slump with two rocketed home runs — one with the highest exit velocity this season — and New York connected four times, sending the Yankees to a 5-3 win over the Cleveland Indians on Friday night.
+Stanton busted out of his slump with two rocketed home runs — one with a 118 mph exit velocity, the highest in the majors this season — and the New York Yankees connected four times in a 5-3 win over the Cleveland Indians.

 Rougned Odor added a two-run homer and Aaron Hicks also went deep for New York.